blndgs/protocol_registry/docs/00_protocol.md

     // GetContractAddress returns the contract address for a specific chain.
     GetContractAddress(chainID *big.Int) common.Address

+    // Can this protocol be withdrawn from or be the source state of an intent?
+    IsSource() bool

+    // Can you supply to this protocol?
+    IsDestination() bool
 }

 // ProtocolConfig contains configuration data for initializing a protocol.